diegofernandes/servicemanager/README.md

 ### Environment variables

-- **WARNINGLIMIT**: the number of minutes to consider a device out of operation.
-It depends on your latency and monitoring needs.
+- **WARNINGLIMIT**: the number of minutes to create the device report.
+Every n minutes the report will be created and sent by e-mail for administrators.
+It depends on your monitoring needs.

 - **SCHEDULER_MONITOR**: this is the CRON string for configuring the monitor, the time both instances should check who is the MASTER or SLAVE.
 This should be 1 minute or more, depending on your configuration.
 Since ServiceManager is not a critical component in  Meccano IoT Architecture, it may be offline for some minutes until the SLAVE takes over the task and promote itself to MASTER.
+The default value is executing this check every minute.

-- **SCHEDULER_DEVICES**: this is the CRON string for generating the statistics of devices.
+- **SCHEDULER_DEVICES**: this is the CRON string for creating the device report.
 It depends on your application but a good value should be 10 minutes or even a day, if you don't want to overload this component so much.
+The default value is every 10 minutes.

+- **SCHEDULER_STATISTICS**: this is the CRON string for generating the sensor statistics.
+The default value is every 0 hour of each day.

 - **SCHEDULER_EXPORT**: this is the CRON schedule for exporting and purging data out of the Meccano infrastructure.
 The purged data may be exported to S3 bucket in order for executing Map Reduce (Hadoop) or Spark reductions or other processing for realtime analytics, BI and reports.
+The default is 02:00 AM of each day.